In our design practice we rely heavily on three tools, serving these functions:

 And then the light goes on.

-The basic premise of Zones is that you list out all the elements you access on your property and determine how often you go to each one.
-If you are going to the element once or twice per day place it close to your home, if you go to it once every couple of days or perhaps once per week put it further away.
+So to design your Zones, you list all the elements you use on your property and determine how often you go to each one.
+If you are going to X element once or twice per day, place it close to your home; if you go to it once every couple of days or perhaps once per week, put it further away.

 It’s that simple.

-I get this a lot.
-They stink because either the design is wrong or they are not being managed properly.
-Learning how to design and manage elements like this is a matter of getting it closer to your centre of energy for a few reasons.
+We hear this a lot.
+They stink either because the design is wrong or because they are not being managed properly.
+Actually, to design and manage elements like these, you want them close to your centre of energy for a few reasons.
 If you hate the smell you will: